aditya123473892/wagtail/Public-Wagtail-sites.md

-Using a new bullet in the list below, please provide
+Using a new bullet in the list below, please give

-1. when URL of the site,
+1. the URL of the site,
 2. who it was developed by and
 3. an approximate town/country of the developer e.g, "Oxford UK", or simply "NZ" etc.

 In the future we hope to create a testimonial-cum-directory site, listing both agencies offering wagtail and the sites launched on it.

-(Obviously, please only add your site if you're happy for it to be listing publicly.
-If you're unhappy giving your location just skip that bit.)
+(Obviously only add your site if you're happy for it to be listing publicly.
+If you're unhappy giving a part of this information, just skip it.)

 ## Site list